kovidgoyal/iv/README.md

 =========================

 A simple image viewer that can recursively display images from directories in a grid.
 Click on any image to display it full size.
+Auto-reloads images if they are changed on disk.

 Supports all image formats used on the web including animated GIFs and SVG.